cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

    expr.value = 0.0
    expr.value = inf

-The full set of transforms available is discussed in TODO.
+The full set of transforms available is discussed in :ref:`transforms-api`.

 Problem arithmetic
 ------------------